slarse/slarse.github.io/content/blog/Programming/book_reviews/apprenticeship_patterns.md

 personally struggled a lot with finding a balance between improving my skills as a software and just living a life separate from software engineering.
 Or computers and technology in general.
-I found the book truly inspirational, so much so that it prompted be to spend two hours of my Saturday morning.
+I found the book truly inspirational, so much so that it prompted be to spend two hours of my Saturday morning writing this book review.
 To be completely honest, I am still tweaking the aforementioned balance.
 I would not say that I am struggling anymore, but I cannot deny that it is still a work in progress.

 # Conclusions
 This book struck home with me, and I wholeheartedly recommend it.
 But that is a